Program Overview

 Learn to build and lead high performing teams through the Director of Care Professional Certificate in Clinical Leadership.
 Demonstrate your commitment to continuous improvement and complement your clinical skills and knowledge.

 The Director of Care Professional Certificate in Clinical Leadership was designed with industry long-term care providers and is instructed by expert faculty.
-The program focuses on development of leadership competencies for the Directors of Care (DOC)/Manager/Assistant Manager to ensure the delivery of high quality accommodation, care, and services to clients and families.
+The program focuses on the development of leadership competencies for the Directors of Care (DOC)/Manager/Assistant Manager to ensure the delivery of high-quality accommodation, care, and services to clients and families.
 This program teaches and mentors the DOC/Manager/Assistant Manager to become a confident leader.

 What are the roles and duties of a Director of Care (DOC) of a Retirement Home or Nursing Home?- In this video Chris Irwin (@MofSuccess) Program Director of our Director of Care Professional Certificate in Clinical Leadership defines the role of the DOC/Manager/Assistant Manager within the long-term care sector